 CEOs Need to Get Their Hands Dirty With Recruiting

 Executives worry about talent.
 According to Harvard Business Review, it’s one of the top three concerns of CEOs today.
-Thanks to advances in technology and a shifting business landscape, company leaders around the world are challenged with finding new ways to connect with and engage top-tier candidates.
+Thanks to advances in technology and a shifting business landscape, company leaders around the world are challenged with finding new ways to connect with and engage top-tier candidates in the job market.

 In response, executives consistently turn outward for solutions.
 They voice their concerns about the state of the talent pool to universities and governments, asking them to do more to prepare the next generation of workers.
 They convene sessions with their peers to discuss skill gaps and talent deserts.
 They financially back third-party organizations to help solve their problems